 One of many chossy piles in the area, this formation sports an alcove on the north face that has two surprisingly good faces of rock with very different characteristics.
 Facing north is a tall (for the area) face of crenulated, steep, lichen covered granite with hundreds of small hidden holds (hidden by lichen) and split by a seam that takes nuts well and runs most of the length of the face.
 One route has been established on this 40-45 foot face, and two or three more quality face climbs can probably be eked out of it.

-Browse More Classics in Green Eggs and Ham
+Browse More Rock Climbing Classics in Green Eggs and Ham

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Green Eggs and Ham:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Green Eggs and Ham:

 Featured Route For Green Eggs and Ham